xiaoyuliu/old-webpage/_posts/2017-12-08-ubuntu-local-tensorflow-finetune.md

     You can also set different `min_score_thresh` inside the function `vis_util.visualize_boxes_and_labels_on_image_array`.

-5. In order to train the model using multiple GPUs:
+5. In order to train the model using **multiple GPUs**:
     0. Specify the ids of GPUs you want to assign by adding `CUDA_VISIBLE_DEVICES=id1,id2,id3,...` at the beginning of training command.
 This is in case of random GPU assignment by Tensorflow.
     1. Modify `batch_size: GPU_NUMBER` in `pipeline.config` file
     2. Add flag `--num_clones=GPU_NUMBER --ps_tasks=1` at then end of training command
+5. ##### Remote Tensorboard

-5. Train the model on the server and view the training process by tensorboard locally using:
+    Train the model on the server and view the training process by tensorboard locally using:
     ```
     ssh -L 16006:127.0.0.1:6006 -p PORT SERVER_NAME@SERVER_ADDRESS
     ```